DevHashira/DevHashira/README.md

 # Hey 👋, I'm Paul Estrella

-🎯 **Flutter Developer | Python + AI Integrator**
+🎯 **Mobile App Developer | Flutter + FastAPI | AI Integration**
-💡 Passionate about mobile apps, emotional wellness, and real-world AI applications
-🚀 Building impactful solutions combining Flutter, FastAPI and Machine Learning
-🤝 Focused, adaptable and always improving
+💡 I build mobile apps that blend user-centered design with intelligent automation and emotional tech.
+🚀 My stack combines Flutter for frontend, FastAPI for backend, and Python for smart, scalable solutions.

 ---

-## 📚 Currently Learning & Strengthening
+## 📚 Currently Focusing On

-- 🚀 **Flutter** for mobile app development
+- 📱 Flutter for mobile-first development
-- 🔐 **Firebase** for authentication and real-time features
+- 🔐 Firebase for authentication and cloud services
-- 🧠 **FastAPI** for backend APIs with integrated AI features
+- ⚙️ FastAPI for backend APIs with integrated AI features
-- 🔬 **Python** for automation, ML models and API services
+- 🧠 Python for automation and predictive systems
-- 🌐 **Improving English** for global communication
+- 🧭 English fluency for global opportunities

 ---

 ## 💼 About Me

-I’m a Flutter Developer focused on building mobile applications that improve people's lives.
+I’m a developer specialized in creating mobile applications that generate real impact.
-Currently, I specialize in creating solutions using **Flutter (Dart)** for frontends and **FastAPI (Python)** for backend services, especially when AI and emotional intelligence features are required.

-My projects aim to integrate **user-centered design**, **automation**, and **predictive technologies** in a meaningful way — especially in educational and emotional health contexts.
+My focus is on delivering efficient, meaningful, and user-friendly solutions using **Flutter** and **Python (FastAPI)**, often enhanced with AI-driven functionalities.

-I recently completed a bootcamp in **Data Science & Machine Learning**, and I've built AI-integrated projects like **EmotiNest**, a platform for tracking and predicting emotional states in children.
+I recently completed a **Data Science & Machine Learning bootcamp**, and my projects combine emotional wellness, automation, and intelligent interfaces.
+One of them is **EmotiNest**, a platform designed to assist families and children with neurodivergent conditions through predictive emotional tracking.

 ---